Criticism of Twelver Shia Islam: Khums

-Khums is a tax to pay one-fifth of Muslims' excess wealth from certain sources toward specified causes.
+Khums is a tax amounting to one-fifth of Muslims' excess wealth from certain sources, directed toward specified causes.
 It is treated differently in Shi'ite and Sunni Islam.
-In Sunni Islam tradition, the scope of khums tax has been the spoils of war, while according to Twelver religious practice, Khums is an annual taxation on 20% of remaining profits, after expenses.
+In Sunni Islam tradition, the scope of khums has historically been limited to the spoils of war, while according to Twelver religious practice, khums is an annual taxation on 20% of remaining profits after expenses.
 This wealth is collected and managed by Shi'ite religious leaders.
-However, according to scholars such as Musa al-Musawi, the modern development of the practice of collecting khums exclusively by Shia religious leaders, especially the Sayyid clerical elite, is simply a case of the usurpation of the place of the hidden Imam Mahdi, and as a way of enriching the clerical class.
+However, according to the reformist scholar Musa al-Musawi, whose views have been contested by mainstream Shia authorities, the modern development of the practice of collecting khums exclusively by Shia religious leaders, especially the Sayyid clerical elite, is simply a case of the usurpation of the place of the hidden Imam Mahdi, and a means of enriching the clerical class.

+Twelver theology grounds the obligation of khums in the Quran, and Shia jurists have developed an extensive jurisprudential tradition around its application and distribution.
+According to Shia tradition, khums is divided into two equal portions: the sahm al-Imam (share of the Imam), which during the occultation of the twelfth Imam is administered by qualified jurists on his behalf, and the sahm al-Sadat (share of the descendants of Muhammad), distributed among orphaned, poor, and needy members of Muhammad's household.
+Khums became a major source of income and financial independence for the clergy in Shi'ite regions, enabling the maintenance of an independent religious establishment outside of state control.

-Khums, according to Shia, is divided into two portions.
-One portion went to the descendants of Muhammad, the other portion was divided equally and one part given to Imam and clergy, while the other part went to the orphaned and poor Muslims.
-Khums became a major source of income and financial independence of the clergy in Shi'ite regions.
-Shi'ites justify the practice of khums by the fact that unlike Sunni religious leaders, non-Iranian Shi'ite ones, are not state sponsored and supported in their mission.
-For example, Turkish "Presidency of Religious Affairs" only trains and employs all of Turkey's Sunni imams, as well as administers only Sunni worshiping places, despite the fact that Shias make up approximately 5% of Turkish citizens, and on non-voluntary basis, participate in the financing of the Sunni mosques and the salaries of Sunni imams, while their places of worship, which are not officially recognized by the State, do not receive any funding.
+Shi'ites justify the practice of khums in part by noting that, unlike Sunni religious institutions which are frequently state-sponsored, Shia religious establishments in many countries operate without state funding and depend on khums for their independence.
+The Turkish Presidency of Religious Affairs, for example, trains and employs all of Turkey's Sunni imams and administers Sunni places of worship, despite the fact that Shias make up approximately 5% of Turkish citizens who participate on a non-voluntary basis in financing Sunni mosques and imams' salaries, while their own places of worship receive no state recognition or funding.